pylanglois/minimal_kubernetes_on_oc/README.md

  - push.sh: push the image into the openshift registry.
  - deploy.sh: deploy all the configuration from the folder kubernetes/ on Openshift and restart existing Deployment.

+## Troubleshooting

+ - Check the log of the pod that crash.
+ - Make sure that the name of the image contains the fullname: registry/namespace/image:tag
+ - If your pod crashes with a permission denied on a file/folder, run the command `chmod -R ugo+rwx /your/folder` in the dockerfile.